IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

             """
             <left out>

-First regarding the class attributes the values on some atttributes has been changed to something more appropriate for this specific service.
+First regarding the class attributes the values on some attributes has been changed to something more appropriate for this specific service.

 Secondly, I rewrote the *request_info* method because the request has